hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/70__Venkatraghavan_S.md

 >> aparyAyashabdAnaM padavRtti-smArita-atirikta-agochara-pramAjanakatvam
 >>
 >
-> ​That is definition of akhaNDArthaka-vAkyama.
+> That is definition of akhaNDArthaka-vAkyama.
 Why should definition of
 > akhaNDAkAra-vRttiH be same as that?
 > I ask people here not to expect any answer from me now on.
 I've now
-> understood that we are on different levels and talking different language.​
+> understood that we are on different levels and talking different language.
 >
 >
 >